Spread0x/isitfit/README.md

 ### Pre-requisites

+The AWS CLI should be configured with the account's access keys:

+`aws configure`

-The AWS CLI should be configured with a user/role with the following minimal policies:
+The keys should belong to a user/role with the following minimal policies:

 `AmazonEC2ReadOnlyAccess, CloudWatchReadOnlyAccess`